 The treatment for ToF varies on what degree of severity they have.
 All of these patients will need some form of surgery.
 And all medications given should be those that decrease pulmonary vascular resistance and increase systemic vascular resistance if needed.
 A temporary fix is placing a shunt or stent to open the pulmonary artery until a complete repair can be done with a patch on the septum.

 - Beta blockers to reduce spasm that occur in the infundibular region of the RV.
 Spasms in this region can cause a decrease in the amount of blood to go into the pulmonary artery.

-- Knee to chest position during a Tet Spell
+- Knee to chest position

 This is also simulated when the patient “squats” as discussed earlier in the post.
 If the patient is in a Tet Spell, squatting and knees to chest position causes an increase in the systemic vascular resistance which forces more blood to enter the pulmonary artery.
 This occurs because the difference in pressures in the pulmonary artery and systemically has decreased,